gardener/gardener-extension-provider-openstack/docs/proposals/flexible-network-configuration-proposal.md

     // ShareNetwork holds information about the share network (used for shared file systems like NFS)
     // +optional
     ShareNetwork *ShareNetwork `json:"shareNetwork,omitempty"`

+    // IPv6 holds the IPv6 configuration.
+Used for dual-stack clusters.
+    // +optional
+    IPv6 *IPv6Config `json:"ipv6,omitempty"`
     // ...
+}

+// IPv6Config contains the IPv6 CIDR configuration for nodes, pods, and services. type IPv6Config struct {
+    // ... existing fields (SubnetPoolID, NodeCIDR, PodCIDR, ServiceCIDR) ...

+    // NodeSubnetID is the ID of an existing IPv6 subnet for worker nodes.
+    // When set, Gardener will NOT create an IPv6 node subnet.
+    // Requires networks.id, networks.router.id, and networks.subnetId.
+    // PodCIDR and ServiceCIDR must be set explicitly.
+    // Mutually exclusive with SubnetPoolID and NodeCIDR.
+    // +optional
+    NodeSubnetID *string `json:"nodeSubnetId,omitempty"`
 }
 ```